privacy_score is present and the trust service evaluates clean.

 Run the installer from a terminal, then follow the local setup prompts.

 Full documentation is being consolidated with the AIM Data release process.
-Until then, keep the setup local: install the app, connect the data source, run scans, review the generated listing, then publish.
+Until then, keep the setup local: install the app or developer surface, connect the data source, enroll the local Ed25519 identity, run scans, review the generated listing, then publish or connect peer-to-peer.

 Not a seller?
-You might want Find Data, Run Federated Learning, or our Partner Program.
+You might want Find Data, or our Partner Program.